 There are a lot of differences between daily fantasy sports and sports, and we’ll take you through the main points in our guide.

-Every legal difference between daily fantasy sports (DFS) and sports betting boils down to the distinction between games of chance, and games of skill.
+Every legal difference between daily fantasy sports (DFS) for example Underdog Fantasy and sports betting boils down to the distinction between games of chance, and games of skill.
 According to the federal statute in the United States, daily fantasy sports don’t technically constitute gambling, because of how they’ve been able to present (and market) themselves to both the public and lawmakers.

 American daily fantasy sports companies like DraftKings and FanDuel have waged war against fantasy sports being labeled as “gambling.”
 Instead, these daily fantasy sports proponents prefer for DFS to be categorized as a skill-based game.
 These companies consciously bill themselves as being entirely different from traditional, chance-based sports gambling, and purposefully avoid using anything that resembles fixed-odds.